transitland/www-transit-land/documentation/datastore/stops.md

 |------------------------|------|-------------|---------|
 | `min_platforms`        | Integer | Minimum number of `StopPlatforms` | |
 | `min_egresses`         | Integer | Minimum number of `StopEgresses` | |

+### Generated platforms and egresses

+By default, the `StopStations` endpoint will include a generated `StopEgress` or `StopPlatform` if none exist, using the values from the `StopStation`.
+Any generated entity will have a `generated` attribute with a value of `true`.
+This commonly happens when a regular `Stop` with no platforms or egresses defined is accessed through the `StopStations` endpoint.
+This behavior can be disabled by setting the `exclude` query parameter to `generated`.